Dhoven23/Cimplicity/README.md

 # Cimplicity
 Marching Cross Algorithm - (2dWaveletMesh)

+TODO: speed up neighbor search.
+Currently uses brute force search, many ways to improve.

+Idea 1: give the search function an initial index as a guess, neigbors are lilkely not too far from each other.

+Idea 2: cache coordinate / index locations in a const array for fast repeated query.

 The purpose of this algorithm is to adapt simulation meshes for problems with sparse fractal data.
 It would be very poor for evaluating harmonic functions with regularly spaced data structures.